 The Skoda Superb has been set up with comfort in mind – it’s suspension is soft, allowing it to float over the worst that UK roads can throw at it.
 But underneath its spongy veneer lurks an accomplished chassis that’s capable of entertaining in bends.

-It’s easy to see why Skoda expects the 148hp 2.0-litre diesel model to be the most popular model in the UK.
-It’s got enough shove to get the big Superb from 0-62mph in a shade under 9.0 seconds, while an 135mph top speed means quiet cruising at the legal limit is assured.
+The 148hp 2.0-litre diesel model has enough shove to get the big Superb from 0-62mph in a shade under 9.0 seconds, while an 135mph top speed means quiet cruising at the legal limit is assured.
 Despite this nippy performance, the Superb is capable of returning 68.9mpg and CO2 emissions of 109g/km.

 The 1.4-litre petrol engine aces the class with its mix of fuel economy and performance

 Forming the foundations of the range is the 1.4-litre petrol, which is available in either 125 or 150hp guises.
 Only the latter comes with clever ACT (Active Cylinder Technology), which means half the engine can be rested if isn’t needed – allowing it to return remarkable fuel economy of 57.6mpg compared to the 125hp model’s 52.3mpg.
 It’s even more remarkable when you factor in the performance it offers – 0-62mph takes 8.6 seconds, the engine is keen to rev, sounds enthusiastic under acceleration and settles to a distant hum at a cruise.